VictorGranado/M.S.E.R-v2.0/README.md

 * ADC and I2C data update accurately.
 * Sensor switching via button works as intended.
 * The project is completely functional and works as expected.
+* BLE streaming, and persistent logging functioning as intended.

 ---